 Vocal Point was originally founded in 1969 as an ensemble of 12 women accompanied by a piano, simply called 'Women's Ensemble'.
-Gradually, the group began performing more songs without accompaniment, and by the early 1980's the group was fully transformed into the all-female a cappella group that Vocal Point is known as today.
+Gradually, the group began performing more songs without accompaniment, and by the early 1980's the group was fully transformed into the University of Rochester's only all-female a cappella group on campus.
+As of summer 2022, Vocal Point has expanded to welcoming UofR singers of all marginalized genders.

 In 2000, our recording of "Still In Love" was selected for and now appears on Best of College A Cappella.